awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OLS.md

 + Your DB instance must use the Bring Your Own License model\.
 For more information, see [Oracle licensing options](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.
 + You must have a valid license for Oracle Enterprise Edition with Software Update License and Support\.
 + Your Oracle license must include the Label Security option\.
++ You must be using the non\-multitenant database architecture rather than the single\-tenant architecture\.
+For more information, see [RDS for Oracle architecture](CHAP_Oracle.md#Oracle.Concepts.single-tenant)\.

 ## Adding the Oracle Label Security option<a name="Oracle.Options.OLS.Add"></a>